aimeemisaki/Project1_Ceelo/README.md

 ___
 ## Cee-Lo: The Good Ol' Game of Dice
 ___
 Feeling _**lucky**_, but instead you're stuck at a boring house party, your parents' home or a coworkers' get-together?
-Wish you had your set of dice on you, but forget them at home? *Look no further!* The timeless game of **Cee-lo** is right at your fingertips.
-With this two-player game, users can simply click the "Roll dice" button to get a combination of three random numbers.
+Wish you had your set of dice on you, but forgot them at home? *Look no further!* The timeless game of **Cee-lo** is right at your fingertips.
+With this two-player game, users can simply click the "Roll dice!" button to get a combination of three random numbers.
 Depending on the combination, users 1) automatically win, 2) automatically lose, 3) get a set point or 4) roll again.

 **Automatic Win Combinations:**
 * Any double and a 6 (e.g. 3, 3, 6)